Careers & Next Steps

 Careers Advisor.

-Anne-Marie is based at the Forest View Campus.
+Anne-Marie is based at The View Campus.
 She is available to discuss all aspects of Careers Education at Kelford school with parents, staff and young people.

 As Careers Lead, I am here to support students to think about their future, whether this be employment, voluntary work, social care or further education.